TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

     >python create_output_video.py

 This will create the final video, `output_video.mp4`, with the Time Magazine covers detected and labeled as they travel down the road.
+View this video to make sure the detections are accurate ([output_video.mp4 on YouTube](https://youtu.be/pnOhYnFKPMQ)).

 Additional Thoughts
 -------